This article may contain links from our affiliate partners. Please read how we make money!

 This Asian broccoli salad can be eaten hot, warm or cold!
 That’s one great thing about this recipe, making it very ideal for meal prep!

-We recommend storing this Asian broccoli salad in a glass meal prep container.
+I recommend storing this Asian broccoli salad in a glass meal prep container.
 This recipe has a lot of aromantics that can linger behind on plastic containers.

 More Recipes You May Like